recommenders-team/recommenders/SETUP.md

 ### Tests

 This project use unit, smoke and integration tests with Python files and notebooks.
 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
+Click on the following menus to see more details:

 <details>
 <summary><strong><em>Unit tests</em></strong></summary>